 You have much more room to maneuver with an engineered cork plank or tile floating floor.
 As you will learn, manufacturers still have guidelines about moisture levels and you will need to get familiar with moisture barriers and suitable basement underlayment, but generally speaking you have plenty of great options to choose from.

 Basement Basics – There are three types of basement situations found in any home, which one best describes your basement?

 - Unfinished Basement – This is stage 1; you have a bare basement with a concrete slab and not much else.
 It may be damp or it may not be…yet.

 - Semi-Finished Basement – At stage 2 you’ve taken some steps to make your basement into a practical living space.
 Your concrete is sealed and you have humidity under control.

 - Finished Basement – This is the ideal and final 3rd stage.
 Your basement has been fully renovated and interior (or exterior) drainage systems have been installed making moisture a problem of the past.

 Let’s narrow things down by excluding one of these options straight away…an unfinished basement.
 If you haven’t taken any steps to control moisture levels in your basement then the only flooring you should consider is a completely waterproof option.
-There are waterproof basement flooring options and you can read about them here.
+There are four great waterproof basement flooring options for you to consider.

 A semi-finished basement is a scenario that many homeowners know well.
 You’ve treated the walls, sealed the concrete basement floor and taken care of ventilation, maybe installed a dehumidifier.
 In this situation you have a number of suitable cork flooring options for your basement, but you will need to read the installation instructions for each cork flooring product before you begin and then undertake proper moisture testing.
 Most cork manufacturers these days allow for their cork flooring to be installed in a basement, but many have very specific guidelines around acceptable levels of hydrostatic pressure.